WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 CAN I VISIT OR CALL MY SON DURING THE SUMMER?

-Non-food care packages are allowed to be sent to campers during the summer containing appropriate items such as books, playing cards, socially appropriate magazines, etc.
+Care packages are allowed to be sent to campers during the summer containing appropriate items such as books, playing cards, socially appropriate magazines, etc.

 I UNDERSTAND THAT BAUERCREST IS PRIMARILY A SPORTS CAMP.
 MY SON ENJOYS PLAYING SPORTS BUT HE IS NOT A HIGH-PERFORMING ATHLETE.
 HOW WILL HE DO IN THIS ENVIRONMENT?